 - A short pointer is to run on page 3, with the full adjudication further back if it relates to an article published on a later page.

-- A website should publish the adjudication in the section in which the original story ran.
+- A website or blog should publish the adjudication in the section in which the original story ran.

 - Magazines should publish a pointer on the first available editorial page with the full adjudication appearing on a later page.